7 Career Paths You Can Take With a Biomedical Engineering Degree

 If you want to combine your love for engineering with the ability to design life-saving medical products, a career in biomedical engineering may be your calling.
 Advances in technology and the need to care for an aging population make biomedical engineers one of the most in-demand positions in the country.

-The Bureau of Labor Statistics (BLS) anticipates that more than 1,500 new biomedical engineering positions will be added from 2016 to 2026.1 Biomedical engineers work in medical institutions, manufacturing and research facilities, universities and more.
+The Bureau of Labor Statistics (BLS) anticipates that there are nearly 20,000 biomedical engineering positions in the country as of 2018, and that they will grow at a rate of 4 percent by 2028.1 Biomedical engineers work in medical institutions, manufacturing and research facilities, universities and more.
 They design surgical robotics tools, implantable medical devices, 3-D printing for organs and other life-saving innovations.

 Obtaining a Master of Engineering with a concentration in Biomedical Engineering or a Master of Science (MS) in Biomedical Engineering degree can help position graduates to thrive in a variety of rewarding careers.
 Employees with a master's degree make an average of at least $11,600 more per year compared to those with a bachelor's degree.2 A Master of Engineering or MS in Biomedical Engineering can help give grads:

 - An opportunity for upward mobility in your current company

 - The ability to apply for leadership roles

 - The ability to take on more responsibilities

 - Increased knowledge, leading to expanded job satisfaction and duties